vectorgrp/sil-kit/docs/simulation/simulation.rst

 The following first gives a general overview of a simulation run using the |ProductName|.
 Afterwards, possibilities to configure the period length of a simulation step and to define the simulation task that is being executed during a simulation step are introduced.
-The last part details what time information SILKIT clients provide, depending on their synchronization mode.
+The last part details what time information |ProductName| clients provide, depending on their synchronization mode.

 Simulation Overview
 -------------------